How to Stain and Protect Your Porcelain Stoneware

 How Do You Stain Your Porcelain Stoneware?

-How do you stain your porcelain stoneware?
 The easy and quick answer is that you don’t.
 One of porcelains many advantages is it’s resistance to staining, whether from food, water, or chemicals.
-When fired, porcelain is exposed to very high temperatures, which allows it to achieve a glass-like and very durable surface.
+When fired, porcelain tile is exposed to very high temperatures, which allows it to achieve a glass-like and very durable surface.
 Porcelain stoneware that has been glazed and treated by the manufacturer has a tremendous ability to withstand the elements, but what if your stoneware has not yet been treated?

 Is porcelain material suitable for your home?